Micro Unit Part One

 This Week's Reading

 Audre Lorde's (2018) “The Master's Tools Will Never Dismantle the Master's House” explains that patriarchal systems choose whose knowledge and perceptions are valued.
 Our brief asks us to examine a system that is labeled as waste and to give it value.
-While this is not meant to be a direct comparison, both the reading and the brief show that systems decide what matters.
+While this is not meant to be a direct comparison, both the reading and the brief showcase that systems decide what matters.
 We are hoping to challenge systemic power in this project.

 References